Singapore

 Q: I'm concerned that the limits for my AS are not big enough!

 We hate to tear down sessions for no good reason, so rest assured that the limits are sufficiently relaxed.
-A 2 month lead period in which we were observing peer behaviour and fine-tuned the algorithm ensured this as much as possible.
+A 2 month lead period in which we were observing peer behavior and fine-tuned the algorithm ensured this as much as possible.

 That being said, we value the stability of the service above everything else, so peers suddenly advertising thousands of prefixes when historically they have been advertising only a handful *will* hit the limit.
 In such cases, please contact us and we will be happy to reactivate the sessions.